Intoxicated driving is one of the most common criminal charges in Ohio.

 Under Ohio law (Ohio Revised Code § 4511.19), it is unlawful to operate a motor vehicle under the influence of alcohol or drugs.
 Ohio has graduated penalties for OVI offenses.
 This means a defendant will face worse penalties with each intoxicated driving offense.

-- Up to $1,075 in fines and fees;
+- Up to a $1,075 fine,

-Administrative Penalties: Your License Will Be Automatically Suspended — Unless
+Administrative Penalties: Your License Will Be Automatically Suspended — Unless You Act

 If you get charged with a drunk driving offense in Ohio, your license will be suspended before you get a hearing on your case.